SDC8-Aragorn/review-api/README.md

  - Create indexes on columns that are frequently searched against
- - Avereage response time drop from 25s to handreds of ms
+ - Avereage response time drop from 25s to hundreds of ms

 ### Server